ed22699/CR_Photograph_Sorter/docs/meetings/team-meeting-1.md

 ## Current Workflow
 1. Create new folder in the camera for each race/division/category (4-50 boats)
 2. Folders with the RAW images are then imported onto a laptop/exteranl SSD (usually import every couple of categories/races)
 3. Folders imported into Adobe Lightroom.
-All images from all the folders appear at once, but remian sorted in their forlers
+All images from all the folders appear at once, but remain sorted in their forlers
-4. All images are edited and then exported back to their respective folders in JPG format (RAWs also remian in those folders)
+4. All images are edited and then exported back to their respective folders in JPG format (RAWs also remain in those folders)
 5. Edited JPGs only are uploaded to pre-made corresponding folders on our cloud based photo sales platform Zenfolio